 The western and eastern model of depression defers greatly.
 Where as the western model looks at the symptoms and determines diagnosis based on the DSM (diagnostic statistical manual), the eastern model looks at the person holistically.
 According to the eastern method, we look at both the issues surrounding the person (life/lifestyle) and symptoms in an effort to determine the cause, not simply the outcome.
 In this view, bringing the whole person back into balance by looking at our physical, vital, emotional, mental and spiritual bodies.

-Practices for airy depression:
+Practices for vata/air imbalances:

 - Asana (poses) should be physically strengthening, emotionally nourishing and spiritually grounding.
 A rhythmic flow that is simple in nature and not too intense will be best.
 Try poses like downward facing dog, slow sun salutations, warrior poses, forward folds and especially lots of twists